JuanCastillo29/A.V._Data/README.md

 	-Religious_Centers:

-Repository for the subject A.V._Data subject of the master in Physics of Complex and Biological systems.
+Repository for the subject A.V._Data subject of the master in Physics of Complex and Biological systems, Universitat de Barcelona.